bailey572/devops/02_cmWithAnsibleTerraform/Notes.md

-# compose-ansible-env
+# Setup Test System

+## Compose Ansible Environment

 Instead of locally installing ansible for test and evaluation, the below will capture the steps I took to easily setup and interact with an ansible environment as a series of docker containers.

-# Environment Setup
+### Environment Setup Target

 - OS: Ubuntu Linux version 20
 - Architecture: x86_64
 - Dependencies:
-  -- Docker: version 20
+  - Docker: version 20
-  -- Docker Compose: version 2.2
+  - Docker Compose: version 2.2

-# Docker Compose Setup
+### Docker Compose Setup
     version: "1.0"
     services:
     ansible_manager: